lucalevi/User-agent-parser/README.md

 python3 ua_parsing.py
 ```
 5. As output, you will have an Excel table of the parsed UserAgent data ([here](https://github.com/lucalevi/User-agent-parser/blob/main/Unique_UserAgents_parsed.xlsx) an example).

 6. Afterwards, some statistics are calculated to verify the shares in the data among the Operative Systems, browsers and device type used.
-7. The script then outputs three Excel tables, one for each share (OS, browser, device type) and
+ * The script outputs three Excel tables, one for each share (OS, browser, device type) and
-8. plots the data graphically with pie charts.
-You find sample outputs in the repo.
+ * it plots the data graphically with pie charts.

 ## What's in this repo